Clemapfel/jluna/docs/manual.md

 });
 ```

-Here we access a pointer to our simple Julia-side function outside of the benchmarks.This function is a stand-in, it adds 100 randomly generated numbers together.
-Because each benchmark cycle calls the same function, it introduces the same amount of overhead to all benchmarks.
-Because `f` has the signature `() -> void`, no overhead is incurred for boxing or unboxing the result.
+Here, we first access a pointer to our simple Julia-side function, `f`.This function simply adds 100 randomly generated numbers together, introducing the same amount of overhead each time it is run.
+Because `f` has the signature `() -> void`, no overhead is incurred from boxing / unboxing any arguments or potential results.

 ### Calling Julia-side Functions: Results